30 of the best large language models in 2026

 Tülu 3

-Allen Institute for AI's Tülu 3 is an open-source 405 billion-parameter LLM.
-The Tülu 3 405B model has post-training methods that combine supervised fine-tuning and reinforcement learning at a larger scale.
-Tülu 3 uses a "reinforcement learning from verifiable rewards" framework for fine-tuning tasks with verifiable outcomes -- such as solving mathematical problems and following instructions.
+The Allen Institute Tülu 3 is an open source 405-billion-parameter LLM that combines supervised fine-tuning and reinforcement learning at a larger scale.
+Tülu 3 uses a reinforcement learning from verifiable rewards (RLVR) framework for fine-tuning tasks with verifiable outcomes, such as solving mathematical problems and following instructions.

 Vicuna 33B

-Although LLMs are a recent phenomenon, their precursors go back decades.
-Learn how recent precursor Seq2Seq and distant precursor ELIZA set the stage for modern LLMs.
+Although LLMs are a recent phenomenon, their precursors can date back years to decades and set the stage for modern LLMs.

 Seq2Seq

 Seq2Seq is a deep learning approach used for machine translation, image captioning and natural language processing.
-It was developed by Google and underlies some more modern LLMs, including LaMDA.
-Seq2Seq also underlies AlexaTM 20B, Amazon's large language model.
+It was developed by Google and underlies some more modern LLMs, including Lamda.
+Seq2Seq also underlies AlexaTM 20B, Amazon's LLM.
 It uses a mix of encoders and decoders.

 Eliza

-Eliza was an early natural language processing program created in 1966.
-It is one of the earliest examples of a language model.
-Eliza simulated conversation using pattern matching and substitution.
-Eliza, running a certain script, could parody the interaction between a patient and therapist by applying weights to certain keywords and responding to the user accordingly.
+One of the earliest examples of a language model, Eliza was a natural language processing program created in 1966.
+It is.
+It simulated conversation using pattern matching and substitution.
+By running a certain script, Eliza could parody the interaction between a patient and therapist by applying weights to certain keywords and responding to the user accordingly.
 The creator of Eliza, Joshua Weizenbaum, wrote a book on the limits of computation and artificial intelligence.

 Sean Michael Kerner is an IT consultant, technology enthusiast and tinkerer.
 He has pulled Token Ring, configured NetWare and been known to compile his own Linux kernel.
 He consults with industry and media organizations on technology issues.